HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Speed of Growth

-The Kentia Palm growth rate is really slow, even if you provide good light conditions and water correctly.
+The Kentia Palm growth rate is slow, even if you provide good light conditions and water correctly.
 In fact you may only get a few new fronds every year.
-In lower light conditions you might not get any new growth at all!
+In lower light conditions you might not get any new growth at all.
 So if you want to end up with a big plant, just cheat and pick the biggest you can afford at purchase time.

 Large and mature Howea palm growing in a shopping mall

+They're very slow growers, even in ideal growing conditions.
 This Howea, although beautifully tall and impressive is likely to be at least 10+ years old.
 Photo by Someone10x

 Height / Spread